Jump to:

 Patho-anatomy/physiology

 The plantar fascia originates on the medial tubercle of the calcaneus and fans out over the bottom of the foot to insert onto the proximal phalanges and the flexor tendon sheaths.
 It helps provide stability to the longitudinal arch of the foot.
-The plantar fascia consists of 3 bands; lateral, medial and central.
+The plantar fascia consists of 3 bands: lateral, medial and central.
 The central band originates from the medial tubercle of the calcaneus and travels to the 5 toes.
 At the metatarsal head, the central band divides into 5 slips, each of which inserts into the proximal phalanx of each toe.
 When the toes are extended, the plantar fascia is functionally shortened as it wraps around each metatarsal head.
 This windlass effect assists the supination of the foot in the latter portion of the stance phase and also stiffens the midfoot for push off in gait.3,11 Plantar fasciitis is believed to be caused by repetitive microtrauma to the fascia; therefore, many consider it to be more degenerative than inflammatory in nature, and thus anti-inflammatory agents are only somewhat effective in treatment.
 Histopathologic studies show collagen degeneration, fiber disorientation and increased ground substance with an absence of inflammatory cells.
-In light of these features, some may feel “fasciopathy” is a more appropriate term for this condition.
+In light of these features, many feel “fasciopathy” is a more appropriate term for this condition.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)